Extensive Experience in Geology and Business

 Nic graduated from Boise High school and lives in Boise Idaho.

-Dr. Abani Samal, Consulting Geologist
+Dr. Abani Samal, Contributing and Consulting Geologist

 Dr. Abani Samal has a wealth of knowledge and experience in the field of economic geology and valuation of mineral resources.
 He has extensive training (MS and PhD) in economic geology and geostatistics.
 He is also well recognized for his expertise in advanced geostatistics and mineral resource estimation.

-In the last 20 years in the industry Dr. Samal has gained experience in various commodities including gold, iron ore, Cu-Mo-Au-Ag and Pb-Zn-Ag deposits around the world.
+During the last 20 years in the industry Dr. Samal has gained experience in various commodities including gold, iron ore, Cu-Mo-Au-Ag and Pb-Zn-Ag deposits around the world.
 His outstanding contributions to the industry are widely acknowledged through publications and presentations of his research and findings in various national and international conferences.
 He is well known for emphasizing the importance of strategic application of economic geology throughout the value chain of mining projects.
 His mentoring skills are highly acclaimed among industry professionals.

 Dr. Samal is a registered member of SME (RM-SME), a certified professional geologist (CPG) and Fellow of the Society for Economic Geologists (SEG).